aws-samples/amazonmacie-datapipeline-scan/README.md

     1. If denied, execute the *deleteManualReviewS3Files* AWS Lambda function.
     2. If approved, execute the *moveToScannedDataS3Files* AWS Lambda function.
 15. *deleteManualReviewS3Files* AWS Lambda function deletes the objects from the *manual review* Amazon S3 bucket.
-16. *moveToScannedDataS3Files* AWS Lambda function moves the objects from the *manual review* Amazon S3 bucket to the *data scanned* Amazon S3 bucket.
+16. *moveToScannedDataS3Files* AWS Lambda function moves the objects from the *manual review* Amazon S3 bucket to the *scanned data* Amazon S3 bucket.
-17. The next step of the automated data pipeline will begin with the objects in the *data scanned* Amazon S3 bucket
+17. The next step of the automated data pipeline will begin with the objects in the *scanned data* Amazon S3 bucket

 ## Security